saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 It's now time to do some configuration

-STEP 4 : Configure services the minion
+STEP 4 : Configure services to install on the minion
 =========================================================================

 In the step we'll use salt-master to instruct our minion to install nginx.